duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 ---
 Knowledge Check
-- one necessary condition for deadlock is \_\_\_, which states taht a process must be holding one resource and waiting to acquire additional resources
+- one necessary condition for deadlock is \_\_\_, which states that a process must be holding one resource and waiting to acquire additional resources
   - a: hold and wait
 - a cycle in a resource-allocation graph is \_\_\_
   - d. a necessary and sufficient condition for a deadlock in the case that each resource has exactly one instance